More than a dozen gravestones knocked face down in West Roxbury cemetery

-More than a dozen headstones were knocked face down in a West Roxbury cemetery as of Sunday.
+BOSTON (WHDH) - More than a dozen headstones were found knocked face down in a West Roxbury cemetery on Sunday.

 Ken Martin discovered the destruction while visiting a friend’s grave at St. Joseph’s Cemetery.
 Like others, it had been knocked over.